fiinix/fiinix.github.io/_posts/2018/december/2018-12-30-in-hindsight.md

 This was an ambitious goal.

-I have worked a lot of this one but have very little to show for it yet.
+I have worked a lot on this one but have very little to show for it yet.

 I want to create a sustainable secondary income where I'm like a ghost in the machine.
 I still have more work to do but it's inching itself forward.